hantsy/spring-r2dbc-sample/README.md

 # Spring R2dbc Example

+>This repository contains the latest changes in the Spring R2dbc in Spring Framework 5.3, Spring Data R2dbc 1.2 and Spring Boot 2.4.

 I have created several R2dbc examples in the [spring-reactive-sample](https://github.com/hantsy/spring-reactive-sample/) repository since it was born.
-But Spring Data R2dbc evolved very quickly, a lot of changes are introduced in the upcoming Spring Data R2dbc 1.2.
+But Spring Data R2dbc evolved very quickly, thre are plenty of breaking changes introduced since Spring 5.2 and Spring Data R2dbc 1.2.

->This repository contains the latest changes in the Spring R2dbc in Spring Framework 5.3, Spring Data R2dbc 1.2 and Spring Boot 2.4.
+Compare to the Spring Data R2dbc 1.1, some breaking changes are notable.
+* The old DatabaseClient in Spring Data R2dbc 1.1 was split into two parts, a simple new `DatabaseClient` is part of Spring framework, as an alternative of Jdbc.
+* Another part of the old DatabaseClient is reorganized into a new class `R2dbcEntityTemplate` which acts as the role of `JdbcTemplate`.

 ![build](https://github.com/hantsy/spring-r2dbc-sample/workflows/build/badge.svg)